signalogic/SigSRF_SDK/mediaTest_readme.md

 3. same as 1. but with stereo frames
 4. same as 2. but with stereo frames, 100x real-time processing speed

+Note that .rtp file format seems to only supports IPv4 addresses.
+If you have an .rtp format file with IPv6 addresses, please send to Signalogic and we can take a look.

 <a name="Sessions"></a>
 ## Sessions